Ordinance or Law Coverage Explained: Do You Need It?

 Is ordinance or law coverage included in standard homeowners insurance?

-Most standard homeowners policies include a limited amount of ordinance or law coverage — typically 10% of your dwelling coverage limit.
+Most standard homeowners policies include a limited amount of ordinance or law coverage, typically 10% of your dwelling coverage limit.
 However, this baseline is often insufficient for older homes where code upgrades could easily exceed that amount.
-You can purchase additional coverage as an endorsement to raise the limit to 25% or 50% of your dwelling coverage.
+You can purchase additional coverage as an endorsement to raise the limit to 25%, 50%, or even 100% of your dwelling coverage.
 Always review your declarations page to confirm what's currently included.

 Does ordinance or law coverage apply to all types of damage?

 No. Ordinance or law coverage only activates when a covered peril under your base homeowners policy causes the initial damage.
 For example, if fire is covered but flood is not, and your home is damaged by flooding that triggers a code-compliance rebuild, the ordinance or law endorsement won't apply.
-Your base policy's covered perils are the foundation — this coverage extends what happens after that trigger.
+Your base policy's covered perils are the foundation, and this coverage extends what happens after that trigger.

 How do I know if my home is likely to trigger ordinance or law coverage?

 The most reliable indicator is your home's age.
-Homes built before 1980 are most likely to face significant code compliance requirements during repairs, since building codes for electrical, plumbing, structural loads, insulation, and fire safety have evolved substantially since then.
-If you live in a state with strict building codes — Florida, California, and many coastal states — the exposure increases further regardless of home age.
+Homes built before 1990 are most likely to face significant code compliance requirements during repairs, since building codes for electrical, plumbing, structural loads, insulation, and fire safety have evolved substantially since then.
+If you live in a state with strict building codes (Florida, California, and many coastal states), the exposure increases further regardless of home age.

 Will ordinance or law coverage pay for the entire rebuild if my home is a total loss?

 Not on its own.
-Ordinance or law coverage is a supplemental endorsement that works alongside your main dwelling coverage — it covers the extra costs driven by code compliance, not the full cost of rebuilding.
+Ordinance or law coverage is a supplemental endorsement that works alongside your main dwelling coverage.
+It covers the extra costs driven by code compliance, not the full cost of rebuilding.
 That's why having adequate dwelling coverage is critical.
-The two work in tandem: dwelling coverage pays for like-for-like replacement; ordinance or law coverage fills the gap between that and what current code actually requires.
+The two work in tandem: dwelling coverage pays for like-for-like replacement, and ordinance or law coverage fills the gap between that and what current code actually requires.

 Can renters or condo owners benefit from ordinance or law coverage?

 Condo owners may have limited ordinance or law exposure through their HO-6 policy, particularly for interior improvements and betterments.
-However, the condo association's master policy typically carries the bulk of the building ordinance exposure for the structure itself — so review your condo docs carefully to avoid overlap or gaps.
+Florida condo associations are also under updated rules requiring more regular replacement-value appraisals of master policies, which helps ensure the building can be rebuilt to code.
+Review your condo docs carefully to avoid overlap or gaps.
 Renters generally do not need this coverage since they don't own the building.
-Learn more about condo insurance coverage to understand where your responsibility begins and ends.

 Compare Home Insurance Plans in Ohio